Busque também em nossas outras coleções:

 DC

-2B02J7M Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
+2B02J7M India: Personalised number plate at the Gandhi Smriti Museum (formerly Birla House), New Delhi.
+Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on 30 January 1948.
 It was originally the house of the Indian business tycoons, the Birla family.
 Delhi is said to be the site of Indraprashta, capital of the Pandavas of the Indian epic Mahabharata.
-Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago.
-Since that time the site has been continuously settled.
-The
+Excavations have unearthed shards of painted pottery dating from around 1000 BCE.

 DC

-2B02J7G Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
+2B02J7G India: The Martyr's Column marking the spot where Mahatma Gandhi was assassinated on January 30, 1948, Gandhi Smriti Museum (formerly Birla House), New Delhi.
+Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
 It was originally the house of the Indian business tycoons, the Birla family.
 Delhi is said to be the site of Indraprashta, capital of the Pandavas of the Indian epic Mahabharata.
-Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago.
-Since that time the site has been continuously settled.
-The
+Excavations have unearthed shards of painted pottery dating from around 1000 BCE.

 DC

-2B02J7C Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
+2B02J7D India: Mahatma Gandhi mural at the Gandhi Smriti Museum (formerly Birla House), New Delhi.
+Gandhi Smriti, formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on 30 January 1948.
 It was originally the house of the Indian business tycoons, the Birla family.
 Delhi is said to be the site of Indraprashta, capital of the Pandavas of the Indian epic Mahabharata.
-Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago.
-Since that time the site has been continuously settled.
-The
+Excavations have unearthed shards of painted pottery dating from around 1000 BCE.

 DC

-2B02J7B Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
+2B02J7C India: Gandhi Smriti Museum (formerly Birla House), New Delhi.
+Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on 30 January 1948.
 It was originally the house of the Indian business tycoons, the Birla family.
 Delhi is said to be the site of Indraprashta, capital of the Pandavas of the Indian epic Mahabharata.
-Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago.
-Since that time the site has been continuously settled.
-The
+Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago

 DC

-2B02J7D Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on January 30, 1948.
+2B02J7B India: Mohandas Karamchand Gandhi (1869-1948) with the Children of India statue, Gandhi Smriti Museum (Birla House), New Delhi.
+Gandhi Smriti formerly known as Birla House or Birla Bhavan, is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on 30 January 1948.
 It was originally the house of the Indian business tycoons, the Birla family.
 Delhi is said to be the site of Indraprashta, capital of the Pandavas of the Indian epic Mahabharata.
-Excavations have unearthed shards of painted pottery dating from around 1000 BCE, though the earliest known architectural relics date from the Mauryan Period, about 2,300 years ago.
-Since that time the site has been continuously settled.
-The
+Excavations have unearthed shards of painted pottery dating from around 1000 BCE.

 DC